 The Goal Is to Force You to Deposit Cash and Charge You Interest

 Bankers in the U.S. can learn something from the Swiss.
 The Swiss National Bank recently implemented negative interest rates without first solving the "problem" of how to prevent cash from fleeing the banks.
 Predictably, depositors started doing some math.

 Nevertheless, the Swiss National Bank is sticking to its guns.
-It is encouraging retail banks to be “restrictive” with regards to cash withdrawals.
+It is encouraging retail banks to be “restrictive” with regard to cash withdrawals.
 And it is berating actors such as the pension fund for trying to circumvent negative interest rates.
-Apparently no one should be questioning the wisdom behind the policy!
+No one should be questioning the wisdom behind the policy!
 But the bluster isn’t hiding the fact that bankers stand upon shaky legal ground.
 The potential for a run on the banks remains.